nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.available

-    This function is provided for convenience and is synonomous with the following statement:
+    This function is provided for convenience and is synonymous with the following statement:

     .. code-block:: python